snurr-group/gRASPA/Cluster-Setup/NERSC/readme.md

 cmake -DCMAKE_PREFIX_PATH=~/ctensorflow/ ..
 make install DESTDIR=~/ctensorflow/
 ```
+# Step 4
 NERSC has its own PyTorch/LibTorch module, so now we can start patching gRASPA code with ML potential functionality.
-<br>4.
 For example, if we want to use Allegro model which uses LibTorch:
 ```shellscript
 mkdir patch_Allegro
 ```
-#step 5
+# Step 5
 Modify line 64 in `patch.py` file to `patch_model=['Allegro']`.
 Then,
 ```shellscript
 python patch.py
 ```
-#step 6
+# Step 6
 Finally, we need to modify the source code due to NERSC configuration:
 ```shellscript
 sed -i "s/std::filesystem/std::experimental::filesystem/g" *
 sed -i "s/<filesystem>/<experimental\/filesystem>/g" *
 ```
+# Step 7
-7. Then, copy `NVC_COMPILE_NERSC` to the source code folder, and compile the code in the folder as follows:
+Then, copy `NVC_COMPILE_NERSC` to the source code folder, and compile the code in the folder as follows:
 ```shellscript
 chmod +x NVC_COMPILE_NERSC
 ./NVC_COMPILE_NERSC